also share information about your use of our site with our social media, advertising and analytics

 significant adjustments resulting from the audit, including the requirement to be advised of unadjusted differences;

-the assumptions or qualifications in support of the "going concern" statement (including any material uncertainties as to the Company’s ability to continue as a going concern over a period of at least twelve months from the date of approval of the financial statements) and the longer term viability statement (including an assessment of the prospects of the Company and the Group looking forward over an appropriate and justified period);
+the assumptions or qualifications in support of the "going concern" statement (including any material uncertainties as to the Company’s ability to continue as a going concern over a period of at least twelve months from the date of approval of the financial statements), which also supports the directors’ solvency statement which is required to be made in accordance with Jersey law prior to any distribution, and the longer term viability statement (including an assessment of the prospects of the Company and the Group looking forward over an appropriate and justified period);

 compliance with applicable accounting and financial reporting standards;